 Richard Sokolsky is a senior associate in Carnegie’s Russia and Eurasia Program.
 His work focuses on U.S. policy toward Russia in the wake of the Ukraine crisis.

-Wilkens is the deputy director of the Middle East Program at the Carnegie Endowment.
+Wilkens is a nonresident associate in the Middle East Program at the Carnegie Endowment.
 Over the last two decades, she has held a number of senior positions in the U.S. government and nonprofit sector.